deislabs/bindle/docs/invoice-spec.md

 Currently, each `[[parcel]]` contains `label` object (see [the label spec](label-spec.md)).
 Implementations SHOULD use the SHA-256 or SHA-512 on the label item to identify or validate the appropriate parcel.

+A `[[parcel]]` item may also include `conditions`.
+Conditions are not part of the parcel itself, and thus only appear on the invoice.
+They are markers that the given parcel object may have additional conditions for consideration when composing the parcels into a whole.

 ### `group` Lists and `conditions` Fields

-EXPERIMENTAL--may be completely removed.

 It may be the case that not all of the parcels in a bindle are _required_.
 It may be the case that some are optional (based on undefined criteria) or that only one of N choices may be necessary.

-To support such combinations, bindles provide the concept of a `group` and various `condition`s that can be attached to each parcel.
+To support such combinations, bindles provide the concept of a top-level `group` object and various `condition`s that can be attached to individual parcels within an invoice.

-By default, all parcels are part of the global (unnamed) group and are required.
-Groups are only necessary when composing bindles that have optional or conditional parcels.
+#### Groups

+A group is a top-level organization object that may contain zero or more parcels.
+Every parcel belongs to at least one group, but may belong to others.

+An implicit global group exists.
+It has no name, and includes _only_ the parcels that are not assigned to any other group.
+There is no mechanism for explicitly assigning a parcel to the unnamed global group.

+For any explicitly created group, it is empty by default.
+Parcels must be placed into a group using conditions, which are discussed later in this document.

 The `[[group]]` list is used to create a group.
 In the following example, three groups are defined: `server`, `cli`, and `utility`.